 Bamboo fabric is a general name for a variety of textiles we acquire from bamboo.
 These mainly differ based on how producers acquire them.
 The three main types are bamboo viscose, lyocell-type bamboo fabric, and natural bamboo (also called bamboo linen)3.

-Due to its durable and soft nature, we find bamboo fabrics used to make products such as towels, underwear, shirts, and bedsheets.
-This breathable, soft, and smooth fabric sometimes serves as an alternative to cotton.
-The textile and fashion industry embraces these properties.
+Due to its durable and soft nature, we find bamboo fabrics used to make products such as towels, underwear, shirts, bed sheets, and even mattresses.
+This breathable, soft, and smooth fabric sometimes serves as an alternative to cotton fabrics.

 Also, it is often a go-to fabric for people looking for a cruelty-free alternative to silk.
 While bamboo is natural, the fabrics we get from it are semi-synthetic due to the processing methods.
 This is especially true for viscose rayon and lyocell-type fabric.
 To get an understanding of how these types differ, let’s examine the different manufacturing processes.